Our blogs

 You have been set 3 challenges on Sumdog:

-- A maths times table challenge (based on the 3, 6 and 9 times tables)
+- A maths times table challenge (based on arrays for the 3, 4 and 8 times tables)

 Please make sure you log on and have a go!